WELCOME TO SYCAMORE SPEEDWAY’s STREET STOCK RULEBOOK FOR 2021

 - Age Limit: Must have a valid driver’s license.

-- All competing cars must complete a Sycamore Speedway Membership Card, a W9 and have a number assigned.
-The same number will be re-assigned to you IF applied for by March 1, 2020.
+- All competing cars must complete a Sycamore Speedway Membership, a W9 and have a number assigned.
+The same number will be re-assigned to you IF you re apply for it by March 1, 2021.
+You must register every year.

 - To register for a number or become a racer at Sycamore Speedway, please read below.